Power System Model

 Internal Unit System

-The PowerSystem composite type stores all electrical quantities in per-units and radians, except for the base values of power and voltages.
+The PowerSystem type stores all electrical quantities in per-units and radians, except for the base values of power and voltages.
 The base power value is expressed in volt-amperes, while the base voltages are given in volts.

 Change Base Unit Prefixes